Office Location: AC-4D06F

 Chapters in Field Of Expertise

 Zhang, Xiaodan.
 "The Empowerment Revisited: Capitalist Development and Women Workers in China’s Reform Era."
-Global Women's Work in Transition.
+Global Women's Work: Perspectives on Gender and Work in the Global Economy.
 2018: 36-54.

 Zhang, Xiaodan (co-author).
 "State Policies and Women’s Agency in China, Korea and India 1950-2000: Lessons from Contrasting Experiences."
 Culture and Public Action: A Cross-Disciplinary Dialogue on Development Policy.
 2004: 234-259.